Start Free

 4. The analyzer sends the analysis results (quality measures and issues) to the scanner which forwards them to the SonarQube Server in the form of a report.

-5. The SonarQube Server computes the analysis results asynchronously.
-It performs the following:
+5. The SonarQube Server computes the analysis results asynchronously to perform the following:

 • It identifies the new issues according to the configured New Code definition and raises them in both the new code and the overall code (It uploads the code as part of the analysis and shows users the code that it raised issues on.
 Unanalyzed changes in the code are not visible.).